josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 That's what makes [Svelte](https://svelte.dev/) seem like such a breath of fresh air.

-**This is going to be a long post.** I'll go into some detail on what Svelte is and where it came from; differences between Svelte and other frameworks; what SvelteKit is and some of its features; and finally, the conversion from Gridsome to SvelteKit, and the decisions and process behind that choice.
+**Heads-up: this is going to be a long post.** I'll go into some detail on what Svelte is and where it came from; differences between Svelte and other frameworks; what SvelteKit is and some of its features; and finally, the conversion from Gridsome to SvelteKit, and the decisions and process behind that choice.

 ## What is Svelte?